 (a) The board shall appoint an administrator who shall serve as the executive secretary and principal administrative officer of the board and, subject to its approval, shall operate the Minnesota Zoological Garden and enforce all rules and policy decisions of the board.
 The administrator must be chosen solely on the basis of training, experience, and other qualifications appropriate to the field of zoo management and development.
 The board shall set the salary of the administrator; however, any amount exceeding 95 percent of the salary of the governor must consist of nonstate funds.
 The administrator shall perform duties assigned by the board and serves in the unclassified service at the pleasure of the board.
 The administrator, with the participation of the board, shall appoint a development director in the unclassified service or contract with a development consultant to establish mechanisms to foster community participation in and community support for the Minnesota Zoological Garden.
 The board may employ other necessary professional, technical, and clerical personnel.
 Employees of the Zoological Garden are eligible for salary supplement in the same manner as employees of other state agencies.
-The commissioner of finance shall determine the amount of salary supplement based on available funds.
+The commissioner of management and budget shall determine the amount of salary supplement based on available funds.

 (b) The board may contract with individuals to perform professional services and may contract for the purchases of necessary species exhibits, supplies, services, and equipment.
 The board may also contract for the construction and operation of entertainment facilities on the zoo grounds that are not directly connected to ordinary functions of the Zoological Garden.
 The zoo board may not enter into a final agreement for construction of an entertainment facility that is not directly connected to the ordinary functions of the zoo until after final construction plans have been submitted to the chairs of the senate Finance and house of representatives Ways and Means Committees for their recommendations.